inet-framework/inet/doc/src/users-guide/ch-transport.rst

 -  Because the kernel code is not reentrant, NSC creates a record containing the global variables of the stack implementation.
-By default there is room for 50 instance in this table, so you can not create more then 50 instance of :ned:`TcpNsc`.
+By default, there is room for 50 instances in this table, so you cannot create more than 50 instances of :ned:`TcpNsc`.
 You can increase the :var:`NUM_STACKS` constant in :file:`num_stacks.h` and recompile NSC to overcome this limitation.

--  The :ned:`TcpNsc` module does not supprt TCP_TRANSFER_OBJECT data
+-  The :ned:`TcpNsc` module does not support TCP_TRANSFER_OBJECT data
    transfer mode.

 -  The MTU of the network stack fixed to 1500, therefore MSS is 1460.

 -  TCP_C_STATUS command reports only local/remote addresses/ports and
-   current window of the connection.
+   the current window of the connection.

 .. _ug:sec:transport:udp: